ePages-de/epages-devportal/_posts/2020/2020-01-28-logging-sensitive-data.md

 It became legally binding in May 2018.
 Many people remember the time before with lots of (spamming) emails regarding GDPR from shop and newsletter subscriptions or when doctors were to afraid to give any information via phone.

-GDPR offers people many possiblities what companies are doing with their data.
+GDPR offers people many possibilities what companies are doing with their data.
 Obviously, this comes with lots of duties for the companies.
 Also for companies who are working outside of the European Union area.